BioCyc database collection: Categories of Databases

 Tier 2: Databases that were computationally predicted but have received moderate manual curation (most with 1–4 months curation).
 Tier 2 Databases are available for manual curation by scientists who are interested in any particular organism.
 Tier 2 databases currently contain 43 different organism databases.

 Tier 3: Databases that were computationally predicted by PathoLogic and received no manual curation.
 As with Tier 2, Tier 3 databases are also available for curation for interested scientists.

 Software tools

-The BioCyc website contains a variety of software tools for searching, visualizing, comparing, and analyzing genome and pathway information.
+The ontological resource contains a variety of software tools for searching, visualizing, comparing, and analyzing genome and pathway information.
 It includes a genome browser, and browsers for metabolic and regulatory networks.
 The website also includes tools for painting large-scale ("omics") datasets onto metabolic and regulatory networks, and onto the genome.